Frequently Asked Questions

 If your singer is not able to finish the season, please contact our Operations Manager, Amanda Anderson at firstname.lastname@example.org and plan to do the following:

 Let us know why your singer can't continue.
-We truly want to know and this helps us improve our program for future singers.
+We truly want to know as this helps us improve our program for future singers.

 return your singer's music binder (3-12th graders)